Jeffeek/CyberMath/README.md

     - Postfix -> Prefix => ABC/-AK/L-\* -> \*-A/BC-/AKL<br/>
     - Prefix -> Infix => +A\*B/C-EF -> (A+(B\*(C/(E-F))))<br/>
     - Prefix -> Postfix => \*-A/BC-/AKL -> ABC/-AK/L-\*
-  - GenericTypesExtensions **(Just a class to make out life and programing faster and more productive)**
+  - GenericTypesExtensions **(Just a class to make out life and programming faster and more productive)**
     - SerializableDeepCopy -> T *(Makes a deep copy of item.
 Type of item should be marked as [Serializable]; otherwise -> EXCEPTION)*

 <hr>